 If you don’t know her name yet, you definitely know her face: At just 25 years old, Winnie Harlow is one of the most recognizable models in the world.
 Born in Canada to Jamaican parents, Winnie spun an Instagram following into a turn on America’s Next Top Model… where she was eliminated, which is wild.
 But it was all for the best—because soon after, Beyoncé called, Winnie made an unforgettable cameo in the Lemonade visual album, and the rest is history.
 Now Winnie walks the runways for big-deal designers, serves as a brand ambassador for Tommy Hilfiger and Puma, is a budding beauty impresario with her instantly sold-out KKW Beauty collection, and is a vocal advocate of diversity in the fashion and beauty industries as both a woman of color and a person with vitiligo.

-Read on for Winnie Harlow’s most stunning diamond looks so far.
+Read on for Winnie Harlow’s most stunning diamond pieces so far.